July Talk: Biography

 In 2013, after releasing their debut album, they toured with Billy Talent, Matt Mays, Arkells, Sam Roberts, The Besnard Lakes, Weezer, Matthew Good, and Tegan and Sara.
 July Talk was nominated for Breakthrough Group of the Year at the 2014 Juno Awards in Canada.
 During the live broadcast they presented the award for Group of the Year to Canadian Artists Tegan and Sara, alongside Canadian Rap Artist Shad.
 In 2015, July Talk won a Juno for Alternative Album of the Year for their debut album July Talk.
-They have since opened for bands such as Spoon, Red Hot Chili Peppers, Weezer, Alabama Shakes, Frank Turner, Against Me! and The National.
+They have since opened for bands such as Spoon, Red Hot Chili Peppers, Weezer, Alabama Shakes, Frank Turner, Against Me!, and The National.

-In 2015, Dreimanis and Fay created July Talk Votes to encourage young voters to participate in the Canadian federal election.
+In 2015, Dreimanis and Goldstein created July Talk Votes to encourage young voters to participate in the Canadian federal election.
 More than 1000 voters under 25 tweeted a photo of themselves at a polling station and received a phone call from the band thanking them for their involvement.

-Leah Fay had the lead role in the 2015 film Diamond Tongues, under the name Leah Goldstein.
+Goldstein had the lead role in the 2015 film Diamond Tongues.
 She received a Canadian Screen Award nomination for Best Actress at the 4th Canadian Screen Awards in 2016.
+She also had a smaller acting role in Sundowners, the 2017 film by Diamond Tongues director Pavan Moondi.

-Peter Dreimanis is also known for his cover of Creedence Clearwater Revival's classic, "Bad Moon Rising" which was used in multiple television shows, films and video games such as The Walking Dead, Green Room and Teen Wolf.
+Peter Dreimanis is also known for his cover of Creedence Clearwater Revival's classic, "Bad Moon Rising" which was used in multiple television shows, films and video games such as The Walking Dead, Green Room, and Teen Wolf.
 The cover was released under the moniker Mourning Ritual.
+He has also had a number of film credits as a cinematographer, including both Diamond Tongues and Sundowners.

-All three of the band's studio albums have won the Juno Award for Alternative Album of the Year.
+The band's first three studio albums won the Juno Award for Alternative Album of the Year.

+In 2017, the band began putting up posters at their shows titled "Love Lives Here".
+The posters are put up to help ensure that fans feel they have a safe space at the concerts they're attending- and ones free from sexism, racism, homophobia, ableism, and sexual assault.
+That year, the band removed itself from dates supporting Nothing but Thieves, who had sexual assault allegations leveled against them.
+"We can no longer participate due to accounts we've read online of misconduct," they said.

+An August 2020 concert, performed by the band at a drive-in venue due to the COVID-19 pandemic in Canada, was filmed by Brittany Farhat for the documentary concert film July Talk: Love Lives Here, which premiered at the 2023 Hot Docs Canadian International Documentary Festival.

+In 2025, Dreimanis had an acting role in Sinners by Ryan Coogler, and released "Keep Me Free", his debut single with the side project Peter Dreams.
+A full Peter Dreams album was released in February 2025.

+Goldstein and Dreimanis both played leading roles in Moondi's film Middle Life, which premiered at the 2025 Calgary International Film Festival.